Forrest Mims

-Forrest M. Mims III is a magazine columnist and author.
+Forrest M. Mims III is an American magazine columnist and author.
 Mims graduated from Texas A&M University in 1966 with a major in government and minors in English and history.
 He became a commissioned officer in the United States Air Force, served in Vietnam as an Air Force intelligence officer (1967), and a Development Engineer at the Air Force Weapons Laboratory (1968–70).

 Mims has no formal academic training in science, but still went on to have a successful career as a science author, researcher, lecturer and syndicated columnist.
 His series of hand-lettered and illustrated electronics books sold over 7.5 million copies and he is widely regarded as one of the world's most prolific citizen scientists.
 Mims does scientific studies in many fields using instruments he designs and makes and his scientific papers have been published in many peer-reviewed journals, often with professional scientists as co-authors.
 Much of his research deals with ecology, atmospheric science and environmental science.
 A simple instrument he developed to measure the ozone layer earned him a Rolex Award for Enterprise in 1993.
 In December 2008, Discover named Mims one of the "50 Best Brains in Science."

 Mims edited The Citizen Scientist — the journal of the Society for Amateur Scientists — from 2003 to 2010.
 He also served as Chairman of the Environmental Science Section of the Texas Academy of Science.
 For 17 years he taught a short course on electronics and atmospheric science at the University of the Nations, an unaccredited Christian university in Hawaii.
 He is a Life Senior member of the Institute of Electrical and Electronics Engineers.
 Mims is a Fellow of the pseudoscientific organizations International Society for Complexity, Information and Design and Discovery Institute which propagate creationism.
 He is also a global warming denier.